Joe Biden's biggest task: Fighting COVID-19 | DW | 11.11.2020

 "Folks, our work begins with getting COVID under control," Biden said in his victory speech Saturday night in Wilmington, Delaware.
 "We cannot repair the economy, restore our vitality or relish life's most precious moments, hugging our grandchildren, our children, our birthdays, weddings, graduations, all the moments that matter most to us, until we get it under control."

-The president-elect promised an "action blueprint," to be implemented as soon as he'd take office on January 20, 2021.
+The president-elect promised an "action blueprint," to be implemented as soon as he takes office on January 20, 2021.

 "That plan will be built on bedrock science," Biden added.
 "It will be constructed out of compassion, empathy and concern."